Claiming the Lost Self: Conclusion

 As she becomes whole, her relationships reorganize.
 People who relied on her silence or compliance may step back.
 People who value honesty draw closer.
 She is not unkind.
 She is clear.

 She listens to others without absorbing their anxiety.
 She honors her limits.
 She no longer takes on responsibilities that do not belong to her.
-Her presence changes the emotional field around her because she is no longer divided inside.
+Her presence alters the emotional field around her because she is no longer internally divided.

 Small, decisive experiences confirm this shift.
 A meeting that once intimidated her now feels navigable.
 A familiar challenge no longer provokes self-doubt.
 A long relationship enters new ground when she chooses a setting that reflects who she is now.
 Mutual respect rises where performance once lived.
 She no longer maintains connections that require excuses or diminish respect.

 Women who value truth begin to turn toward her.
-She recognizes that she is not alone among women who carry depth.
+She recognizes that she is not alone among women who value and live their depth.

 The Body as Confirmation